Callery pear along the edge of a forest in northern Martin County.

 Callery Pear - A Bad, Bad Plant With Pretty Flowers April 2013

 I’ve seen a lot of plant invasions, but I have NEVER seen anything like what I saw in northern Martin County this week.
-A beautiful forest with nothing but callery pear seedlings in the understory. ’Sounds bad’, you say, ‘but I don’t know what callery pear is and probably don’t have it in my neighborhood.’
+A beautiful forest with nothing but Callery pear seedlings in the understory. ’Sounds bad’, you say, ‘but I don’t know what Callery pear is and probably don’t have it in my neighborhood.’
 Oh, but you do.
-If you look outside right now, it’s likely you’ll see callery pear in bloom.
+If you look outside in mid-April, it’s likely you’ll see Callery pear in bloom.

 A branch of callery pear with flower clusters and leaves.